pujolaleix/pass_risk_quantification/README.md

 # Pass Risk Quantification Metric
-Pass quality assessment for champion Italy national team in Euro 2020 competition.
+This works processes and analyses StatsBomb data to create a metric that quantifies pass risk.
+Results are displayed using Italy national team matches in Euro2020 competition, where they achieved their second UEFA EURO title.
 <p align="center">
   <img src="euro2020_final_pass_animation.gif" width="500" alt="Pass risk animation">
 </p>

 ## Scripts